Package 'lpjmlkit'

 If a list of coordinates is provided, the function filters the cells to include only those that match the specified coordinates.
 The coordinates should be a list of two character vectors representing the longitude and latitude values as for subset().

-If both extent and coordinates are provided, the function will stop and ask for only one of them.
-If neither extent nor coordinates are provided, the function will return the cell numbers for all cells in the grid.
+If more than on of extent, coordinates shape are provided, the function will stop and ask for only one of them.
+If neither extent nor coordinates nor shape are provided, the function will return the cell numbers for all cells in the grid.

 The function also includes checks for input types and values, and gives specific error messages for different error conditions.
 For example, it checks if the grid_filename exists, if the extent vector has the correct length, and if the coordinates list contains two vectors of equal length.